Nitish105/E-Mart--A-Dynamic-Ecommerce-MERN-App/README.md

    CVV: 123
 * Filter by prices and categories.
 * Authentication and Authorization using JWT.
 * Admin panel for categories, and products creation.
+And also having the user panel.
 * The Add to Cart feature is included in this application.
 * Register, Login, and Forgot password page features are also included.